 Notice, the word BE.
 That BE is important.

 You see, most people say, “I want to get organized.”
 You’ve probably gotten organized before.
 Likely, many times.
 Only to have the clutter and chaos of disorganization quickly return.

 My aim is that you learn how to BE organized with ADHD.
 So you can stay organized.
 It’s a subtle, yet important difference.
-We want to veer from ADHD’s tendency to get organized only to have the clutter return again.
+We want to veer away from ADHD’s tendency to get organized one time only to have the clutter return again.

 You have to get organized in ways that work for the way you think and act.
 To set up your organizing systems to match YOUR reality.